oletizi/avi-docs/src/site/public-key-management-on-se-hosts/index.md

 The steps above assume that SSH user "root" will be used by the Avi Controller to log into the Avi SE for management.
 To use a different SSH user instead, perform the following steps ***on each Avi SE host***:

-1. Log into the Linux shell on the Avi SE host (in this example, 10.130.164.76): ssh avi@10.130.164.76 password:
+1. Log into the Linux shell on the Avi SE host (in this example, 10.130.164.76): <pre crayon="false" pre="" class="command-line language-bash" data-user="aviuser" data-host="localhost ~" data-output="1-100"><code>ssh avi@10.130.164.76
+password:
+</code></pre>

-1. Prepare the Avi SE host for adding the key from the Avi Controller: mkdir .ssh && chmod 700 .ssh && cd .ssh
+1. Prepare the Avi SE host for adding the key from the Avi Controller: <pre crayon="false" pre="" class="command-line language-bash" data-user="aviuser" data-host="localhost ~"><code>mkdir .ssh &amp;&amp; chmod 700 .ssh &amp;&amp; cd .ssh
+</code></pre>

-1. Add the Avi Controller's public key to the authorized key file by pasting the key copied from the Avi Controller by clicking Copy to clipboard into the following command line: echo "paste-key-file-copied-from-Controller" > .ssh/authorized_keys chmod 644 authorized_keys Use quotation marks to delimit the pasted key string.
+1. Add the Avi Controller's public key to the authorized key file by pasting the key copied from the Avi Controller by clicking Copy to clipboard into the following command line:<pre crayon="false" class="command-line language-bash" data-prompt=":&nbsp;>"><code>echo "paste-key-file-copied-from-Controller" &gt; .ssh/authorized_keys chmod 644 authorized_keys</code></pre>Use quotation marks to delimit the pasted key string.
 (If the authorized_keys file does not already exist, the command string also creates the file.)

-1. Enable sudo password-less login for the SSH user: sudo echo "avise ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoer
-Where the example shows "avise," make sure to type the SSH user name created above.
+1. Enable sudo password-less login for the SSH user:<pre crayon="false" class="command-line language-bash" data-prompt=":&nbsp;>"><code>sudo echo "avise ALL=(ALL) NOPASSWD:ALL" &gt;&gt; /etc/sudoer</code></pre>Where the example shows "avise," make sure to type the SSH user name created above.

 1. Repeat these steps on each Avi SE host.

 **Example:**
+<pre crayon="false" pre="" class="command-line language-bash" data-user="aviuser" data-host="localhost ~"><code>mkdir .ssh &amp;&amp; chmod 700 .ssh &amp;&amp; cd .ssh
+echo "ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmizdHAyNTYAAAAlbmlzdHAyNTYAAABBBAHjOS
+Uo8AVTISniFZ05UwOsce8/CxMhZ0myWFeRJJSnEC/T09EwOj+z6uMbnTEC+
+AHrYAEMgVCkdlhYfmWlrCg=root@Avi-Controller" &gt; .ssh/authorized_keys
-mkdir .ssh && chmod 700 .ssh && cd .ssh echo "ecdsa-sha2-nistp256 AAAAE2VjZHNhLXNoYTItbmizdHAyNTYAAAAlbmlzdHAyNTYAAABBBAHjOS Uo8AVTISniFZ05UwOsce8/CxMhZ0myWFeRJJSnEC/T09EwOj+z6uMbnTEC+ AHrYAEMgVCkdlhYfmWlrCg=root@Avi-Controller" > .ssh/authorized_keys chmod 644 authorized_keys sudo echo "avise ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoer
+chmod 644 authorized_keys
+sudo echo "avise ALL=(ALL) NOPASSWD:ALL" &gt;&gt; /etc/sudoer
+</code></pre>